 Before you bury the box in the ground, poke some holes in the bottom and sides.
 That way, the plant’s roots have an easy way to escape from the box.

-Other Uses of Cardboard
+Other Uses Of Cardboard

 There are other uses for cardboard boxes besides as containers for plants.
 One of my favorite uses is as a weed killer or suppressant, so let’s start there.

 It also gets very hot underneath the cardboard, and combined with the lack of air and light, this makes life very difficult for weeds.
-If you already have weeds in your garden, you lay some flat cardboard over the weeds to cook or suffocate them.
+If you already have weeds in your garden, you can lay some flat cardboard over the weeds to cook or suffocate them.

 Even without any weeds, you can still lay down a layer of crushed cardboard boxes as mulch on top of your soil.
 This will prevent old weed seeds from sprouting in the soil, and it will prevent new weed seeds from getting into the soil at all.

 You can also lay down some grass clippings, raked leaves, or some other type of mulch on top of your cardboard boxes if you wish.
+You can find more alternatives to wood mulch in my article here.

 You have the option of crushing your cardboard boxes to lay them flat, or cutting them into rectangular strips along the edges.